bshar1865/PS4-Rich-Presence-for-Discord/README.md

 This is a forked version of the original PS4 Rich Presence for Discord application, improved Windows integration.

 ## Credits
-This application is based on the work by [Tustin](https://github.com/Tustin/PS4-Rich-Presence-for-Discord).
+This application is based on the work by zorua.
 All credit for the original concept and implementation goes to them.

 ## Changes in this Fork
 - Windows-native WPF application with proper system tray support